-Mills Oakley also acknowledges that risks in this area are fluid and can change over time as we obtain greater visibility over our supply chain, as our suppliers and supply chain changes, and as the world and the occurrence of Modern Slavery alters and shifts.
+Mills Oakley also acknowledges that risks in this area are fluid and we have seen how they change over time as we obtain greater visibility over our supply chain, as our suppliers and supply chain changes, and as the world and the occurrence of Modern Slavery alters and shifts.
 We have every intention of keeping our approach adaptable and responsive to these changes.